Police have reportedly been told to crack down on certain protest slogans and imagery

 “(We) wish to appeal to fellow citizens to take part in direct civic actions on 1st of July to demonstrate our aspiration to democracy and the right to self-determination,” Demosisto said in a statement.

-, police in the city are under instructions to shield Xi from as many of those protests as possible -- including preventing certain phrases and images banned in China or that might "embarrass" Xi from appearing in his eyeline.
+According to local media, police in the city are under instructions to shield Xi from as many of those protests as possible – including preventing certain phrases and images banned in China or that might “embarrass” Xi from appearing in his eyeline.